Birational boundedness of rationally connected Calabi-Yau 3-folds: Introduction

 In dimension two, klt Calabi--Yau surfaces (also known as log Enriques surfaces) with worse than du Val singularities are rationally connected Calabi--Yau varieties (see \cite[Proof of Lemma 1.4]{AM} or \cite[Theorem D(1)]{Blache}) and form a bounded family by a result of Alexeev \cite[Corollary 6.10]{AK2}.
-The works of Blache and Zhang \cite{Blache, DQ1, DQ2} provide a systematical study of such surfaces together with many examples.
+The works of Blache and Zhang \cite{Blache, DQ1, DQ2} provide a systematic study of such surfaces together with many examples.
 Interesting examples of rationally connected klt Calabi--Yau $3$-fold can also be found in \cite{OT} where the authors show that $E^3/G$ is a rational klt Calabi--Yau $3$-fold.
 Here $E$ is the elliptic curve corresponding to the regular hexagonal lattice in $\mathbb{C}$ and $G$ is the group generated by an automorphism corresponding to multiplication by a primitive third root of unity on the lattice, see \cite[Remark 2.8]{OT} for details.
 For more examples, we refer to \cite{Cam, COT, CT, COV}.
 Unfortunately, there are not many known examples of rationally connected klt Calabi--Yau varieties of dimension $d\geq 3$.
 We expect that one can construct more examples by considering finite quotients of smooth Calabi--Yau varieties (cf. \cite{KL}).
-In the Appendix \ref{appendix}, we provide a sufficient condition for a dlt log Calabi--Yau pair being rationally connected.
+In the Appendix \ref{appendix}, we provide a sufficient condition for a dlt log Calabi--Yau pair to be rationally connected.

-Another reason for interest is that rationally connected Calabi--Yau varieties appear as bases of elliptic Calabi--Yau manifolds.
+We note that rationally connected Calabi--Yau varieties appear as bases of elliptic Calabi--Yau manifolds.
 For example, in \cite{Ogu93}, Oguiso proved that the base of an elliptic Calabi--Yau $3$-fold $X$ is a rationally connected Calabi--Yau surface when a semiample divisor $D$ defining the fibration satisfies the extra condition $c_2(X)\cdot D =0$.
 Oguiso provided explicit examples of such fibrations.
-In general, the structure theorem proved in \cite[Theorem 3.2]{DCS} shows that they appear as bases of elliptic Calabi--Yau varieties is some rather special situation.
+In general, the structure theorem proved in \cite[Theorem 3.2]{DCS} shows that they appear as the base of an elliptic Calabi-Yau manifold in a rather special situation.
 Roughly speaking, if the base is a rationally connected Calabi--Yau variety then the fibration is isotrivial, up to a birational modification, and the total space behaves like a product, or more precisely it is of product type.
-See \cite{DCS} for more details.
+See~\cite{DCS, BDCS} for more details.